Trump Impeachment Recap: Dems Wrap With Exhortation To Act

 If they permit Trump to keep his office — as the majority-Republican chamber is expected to do — they'll forfeit Congress' status as an equal branch of government and effectively greenlight more of what Democrats say are Trump's transgressions.

 Trump not only abused his power in the Ukraine affair, Democrats argue.
-The president's obstruction of Congress in its subsequent investigation is a direct attack on impeachment itself and accordingly the checks and balances enshrined in the Constitution.
+The president's obstruction of Congress in its subsequent investigation is a direct attack on impeachment itself and the checks and balances enshrined in the Constitution.

 Even President Richard Nixon complied with Congress' desire to hear from White House officials during Watergate, Nadler said.
+Trump hasn't.

 So a vote to acquit Trump would in effect be a vote surrendering Congress' power to oversee the executive branch and its power of impeachment, Nadler said.

 "Historians will mark the date that this Senate allowed this president to break one of our mightiest defenses against tyranny," he warned.